Mnemonics for Students: A Teacher's Toolkit for Memory

 Mnemonics reduce the mental effort needed to remember facts.
 This lets learners focus on more complex tasks.
 Visual mnemonics help learners with special needs retrieve information (Atkinson & Raugh, 1975; Levin, 1983).

-Paivio (1971) showed dual coding helps learners recall information more easily with visuals.
-Sadoski (2005) found that encoding data using words and images supports better memory.
-Atkinson & Raugh (1975) suggest keywords assist vocabulary learning.
+Paivio (1971) showed that dual coding helps learners recall information more easily when they use visuals.
+Sadoski (2005) found that encoding data with words and images supports better memory.
+Atkinson & Raugh (1975) suggest that keywords help with vocabulary learning.

 Learners might find too many mnemonics confusing, according to research.
 Teachers should use them for key facts hard to recall traditionally.
 Make sure each mnemonic is unique and clearly connects to its topic, preventing mix-ups.

-To help your students remember the steps for a new process tomorrow, ask them to create an acrostic using the names of their favourite food or sports teams.
+To help your learners remember the steps for a new process tomorrow, ask them to create an acrostic using the names of their favourite food or sports teams.

 These peer-reviewed studies provide the evidence base for the strategies discussed in this article.